 Hey there, I’m so glad you’re here!
 If you enjoy this sign painting tutorial be sure to check out these other posts below:

 - How to get super crisp lines when stenciling wood signs

 - Cricut beginner?
 10 must have supplies & accessories to get you started

 - How to make a leaning porch welcome sign

 - Extracting & unzipping SVG files to use with your Cricut

 1. CUT & STAIN THE WOOD BASE

 The first thing I did was cut and stain my wooden base.
-I made my SOLD BY realtor sign from a 1×8 (which actually measures 7.5” not 8” if you are new to using lumber to make things).
-I cut it to measure 21”.
-I thought was a good size for photo opps.
+My SOLD BY realtor sign was made from a 1×8 (which actually measures 7.5” not 8” if you are new to using lumber to make things).
+I cut it to measure 21”, which I thought was a good size for photos when the house is sold.

 2. CUT & APPLY THE STENCIL